jasedbrown/jeb_home/README.md

 * wifi: networkmanager's `nmcli`
-** `nmcli device wifi list` - to list all wifi networks ** `nmcli device wifi connect _SSID_ password _pw_` to connect to a network
+** `nmcli device wifi list` - to list all wifi networks ** `nmcli device wifi connect _SSID_ password _pw_` to connect to a network ** `nmtui` is a TUI that, while slightly clunky, seemed to help out in a pinch when trying to create a new connection.

 NOTE: you can also use `impala` TUI; need `iwd` running as systemd service.
 I found interconnectivity problems with this, so I bailed on it.